King's Commissioned Indian Officer: Notable KCIOs

 The first batch of KCIOs included: Commander-in-Chief Tripura Forces Col. Rana Jodha Jung Bahadur Rana, Amar Singh, Maj.
 Gen. Ajit Rudra, K.A.D Naoroji (grandson of Dadabhai Naoroji), Field Marshal K.M.
 Cariappa and C.B.
 Ponnappa.

 Many officers who later held high rank in the post-independence Indian Army and Pakistan Army began their careers as KCIOs.
 Maj.
 Gen. Dinkarrao Appasaheb Surve, Field Marshal K.M.
 Cariappa, Hanmantrao Mohite, Gen Rajendrasinhji, Lt.
 Gen. Thakur Nathu Singh, Gen Shrinagesh, Lt.
 Gen. Sant Singh, Gen. K.S.
 Thimayya, Lt.
 Gen. S.P.P.
 Thorat, Lt.
+Gen. Daulat Singh, Lt.
 Gen. B.M.
 Kaul, Maj.
 Gen. Ishfakul Majid, Maj.
 Gen. Ajit Singh Guraya, and Field Marshal Ayub Khan were a few of the Sandhurst-trained officers.
 Maj.
 Gen. Dewan Misri Chand was the first Indian army aviator and won the Viceroy's Cup Air Race in 1934, being the first Indian to do so; the Government of India issued a postage stamp in his honor.

 Maj.
 Gen. Harkirat Singh, Lt.
 Gen. Kumar Kochar, and Maj.
 Gen. Pratap Narain were Sapper officers, trained at Woolwich and Chatham; they further earned a Tripos in Mechanical Sciences from Cambridge University after earning their Commission.
 Maj.
-Gen. Harkirat Singh was twice elected President of the Institution of Engineers (India), was the founding chairman of Bharat Earth Movers Ltd., served as Advisor (Construction) in the Planning Commission, and was the first Chairman of the monumental National Building Code of India for which he was awarded the K S Moudgill Prize by the Indian Standards Institution (ISI).
+Gen. Harkirat Singh was twice elected President of the Institution of Engineers (India), was the founding chairman of Bharat Earth Movers Ltd., Chairman of Central Road Research Institute, served as Advisor (Construction) in the Planning Commission, Vice-chairman of Heavy Engineering Corporation, and was the first chairman of the monumental National Building Code of India for which he was awarded the K S Moudgill Prize by the Indian Standards Institution (ISI).
+His contribution to Indian engineering is arguably of the highest level in India.
+In his honor, the Institution of Engineers (India) holds an annual memorial lecture on his birthday at the Delhi State Centre.
+Lt Gen Kumar Kochar retired as QMG, while Maj Gen Pratap Narain retired as the Comptroller General Defense Production.

 The last of the KCIOs in Indian Army Service was General P.P.
 Kumaramangalam, who retired in 1969 as Chief of Army Staff.